HOW DO I SCHEDULE MY APPOINTMENT?

 Dr. Craig sees El Paso patients on Wednesdays in El Paso at the Animal Emergency Center located at 1220 Airway.
 For those clients who cannot be seen on Wednesdays, she is also available at Solano Animal Clinic located at 537 N Solano Dr in Las Cruces, NM.
 Although (915) 276-8597 is DVMNeedles' El Paso number, phoning my Solano Animal Clinic at (575)-526-1672 will get you a more prompt response to schedule your appointment at either facility.

 Conventional Modern Western Medicine relies on laboratory and diagnostic tests to make a medical diagnosis.
 Traditional Chinese Medicine relies on medical history and physical examination observations to make a pattern diagnosis.
 The more detailed and accurate the medical history, the more accurate the pattern diagnosis, and the better the response to the acupuncture treatment.

 WHAT SHOULD I EXPECT IN THE FIRST APPOINTMENT?

-The initial consultation involves reviewing your pet's medical history with you, performing a complete Eastern physical exam, discussing her findings, and treating your pet.
+The initial consultation includes reviewing your pet's medical history with you, performing a complete Eastern physical exam, discussing her findings, and treating your pet.
 Expect the first appointment to be a minimum of 90 minutes to as long as two hours.
 Additionally, you will be expected to help restrain your pet while Dr. Craig is examining your pet and placing the acupuncture needles.

 HOW OFTEN?
 HOW MANY TREATMENTS?